Victory for Germany in Jaws of Defeat, Air War over Schweinfurt (1943)

 The Crucial October 1943 Raid

 The next raid was meticulously planned and it was decided to concentrate on the ball bearing and precession factories in Schweinfurt.
 This is the famous 1000 bomber raid as waves of B 29 escorted by P-47 fighters moved for the strategic bombing of the city.
-Unfortunately, the weather was not the best and the P-47 could not escort the bombers all the way and turned back midway.
+Unfortunately, the weather was not the best and the P-47 could not escort the bombers all the way and were forced to turn back midway.

 The B-17’s now got into formation for the bombing.
 They were opposed by the Jagdwaffe, the night fighter arm of the German Air Force.
 The German night fighters gave a good account of them and shot 60 B-17’s.
 In all 117 bombers of the USAAF received damage of various degrees.
 The aircraft which made it back to England were rendered unserviceable.
 In terms of attrition, this was heavy and the commander of the USAAF concluded that such damage could not be sustained.